cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 CMS Tutorial - Authentication using cakephp/authentication
 ##########################################################

-CakePHP now supports Authentication and Authorization features using the core plugins cakephp/authentication and cakephp/authorization.
+CakePHP now supports authentication and authorization features using the core plugins:

+* :doc:`cakephp/authentication </authentication>`
+* :doc:`cakephp/authorization </authorization>`

 In this tutorial we are going to ensure passwords are stored securely in our database, we are going to provide a working login page, and apply some